hausen8/EasyProbe/README.md

 # Additional probetrips will lead to a better calibration.
 Values between 0 and 5.
 ADD_PROBETRIPS = 2

+# For development, debug messages can be turned on
+DEV_MSG = 0

 # Time delay in ms for debouncing probe switch.
 Try to keep the value as low as possible.
 Recommended values between 2 and 20 ms.
 DEBOUNCE_TIME = 10
 ```